AndresRTejedor/Mold/docs/source/example_LM_mw.md

 thermo         ${thermoSteps}      # how often (in steps) will write the properties of thermo_style to the output
 ```

-Thus, the calculation of the well occupancy for each depth can be estimated easily by taking the average over all the simulation of this value:
+Thus, the calculation of the mold occupancy for each well depth can be estimated by taking the average over the production simulation time through this equation:

 $$\langle Nw \rangle=4184\cdot c_1 /(nkT\cdot 8.314\cdot T)$$

-Please note that the temperature must be recalculated to consider only the water molecules since the LAMMPS `thermo` considers all the particles to estimate the system temperature (in real units).
+Please note that the temperature must be recalculated to consider only the water molecules in the system, since the LAMMPS `thermo` considers all the particles to evaluate the global temperature.
+This only applies for calculations inn real units.

-7. Plot the different curves of well occupancy for the different radii.
+7. Plot the different curves of mold occupancy as a function of the well depth for the different radii.
 The result should look similar to the figure below

 ![Step-3](../figs/LatticeMold/Fig3.png "Well_ocu")